emqx/emqx-docs/en_US/getting-started/dashboard.md

 ## View Dashboard

-EMQ X Dashboard is a web application, and you can access it directly through the browser without installing any other software.
+EMQX Dashboard is a web application, and you can access it directly through the browser without installing any other software.

-When EMQ X Broker runs successfully on your local computer and EMQ X Dashboard is enabled by default, you can visit http://localhost:18083 to view your Dashboard.
+When EMQX Broker runs successfully on your local computer and EMQX Dashboard is enabled by default, you can visit http://localhost:18083 to view your Dashboard.
 The default user name is admin and the password is public .

 ## Configure Dashboard

-You can view or modify the configuration of EMQ X Dashboard in  `etc/plugins/emqx_dashboard.conf`.
+You can view or modify the configuration of EMQX Dashboard in  `etc/plugins/emqx_dashboard.conf`.
 Note that `etc` here does not refer to the system directory, see [directory structure](directory.md#) for details.

-EMQ X Dashboard configuration items can be divided into two parts of default user and listener:
+EMQX Dashboard configuration items can be divided into two parts of default user and listener:

 **Default User**

-EMQ X Dashboard can configure multiple users, but only the default user can be configured in the configuration file.
+EMQX Dashboard can configure multiple users, but only the default user can be configured in the configuration file.

 It should be noted that once you change the password of the default user through Dashboard, the relevant information of the default user will be based on your latest changes on the Dashboard, and the default user configuration in the configuration file will be ignored.

 **Listeners**

-EMQ X Dashboard supports both HTTP and HTTPS Listeners, but only HTTP Listeners with a listening port of 18083 are enabled by default.
+EMQX Dashboard supports both HTTP and HTTPS Listeners, but only HTTP Listeners with a listening port of 18083 are enabled by default.
 For the introduction of Listeners, please refer to [Configuration Instructions](config.md#).

 For the detailed configuration item description of Dashboard, please refer to [Configuration Item](../configuration/configuration.md).

 ## Dashboard interface

-In order to enable users to quickly locate and switch the current position during operation and browsing, EMQ X Dashboard adopts the mode of side navigation.
+In order to enable users to quickly locate and switch the current position during operation and browsing, EMQX Dashboard adopts the mode of side navigation.
 By default, Dashboard includes the following first-level navigation items:

 | Navigation  | Description                                                  |
 | ----------- | ------------------------------------------------------------ |